Mining Intelligence and News

 Mineralization of the Lost Creek Property

-Mineralization at the Lost Creek Project and Adjoining Projects occurs as roll front type uranium deposits.
+Mineralization at the Lost Creek Project and adjoining Projects occurs as roll front type uranium deposits.

 Mineralization occurs in sand horizons within the Eocene-age Battle Spring Formation.
 The most significant mineral resources in the Property occur within two major stratigraphic horizons, the HJ and the KM Horizons.
 The HJ Horizon contains most of the currently defined mineral resources and hosts the current production zones.
 As discussed earlier, the HJ Horizon is subdivided into four stratigraphic sub-horizons that are also used for resource reporting.
 The highest abundance of uranium mineralization occurs in the MHJ1 and MHJ2 sub-horizons.
 Each sub-horizon, in turn, may consist of multiple mineralized roll fronts.
 The HJ Horizon, as a whole, contains up to 11 individual roll fronts within a stratigraphic interval of approximately 130 ft.